+91 9212777224 Safari Booking

 Q. What are the safari timings in Corbett National Park?

-Q. What are the chances of spotting a tiger in Corbett National Park?
+Q. What are the chances of spotting a tiger in Corbett?

 As Corbett National Park has the highest number of Tigers in India, the chances of spotting a tiger here are pretty high.
 To increase your chances further, book your safari in summer when tiger activity is at its peak.